A $5,000 bond in Kansas City, KS costs $100 to $500 a year. Your rate depends on your credit score. Get a free quote to see your exact number.

 We work to get you bonded as quickly as possible, often in 24 hours or less.

-Our Insurance Company Partners Nationwide
+Our Surety Bond Partners Nationwide

 What our customers say about us